Getting Short Term Health Insurance For 2020; Including Short Term as an ObamaCare Alternative

 Why Choose Short Term Insurance

-Since the fee for not having coverage is reduced to $0 in most states for 2019 forward, and since short term has now been expanded in many states, holding a short term policy for a full year may be an option for some families in 2019 and beyond.
+Since the fee for not having coverage is reduced to $0 in most states for 2019 forward, and since short term has now been expanded in many states, holding a short term policy for a full year has been an option for some families since 2019.

 The main benefit of short term coverage is its low costs, the main drawback is its barriers.